openmas-ai/openmas/examples/legacy/mcp/README.md

 ## MCP Server

-The MCP server is the intermediary that handles communication between the SimpleMAS agents and the LLM services.
+The MCP server is the intermediary that handles communication between the OpenMAS agents and the LLM services.

 To run a local MCP server:
 ```bash